 From the Paleo diet to the Mediterranean diet to the ketogenic diet and beyond, there’s one thing that nearly all modern diets agree on—if you want to maintain a healthy body and mind, cut out sugar.

 While there’s wisdom in this advice, blanket statements like “cut out sugar” can leave room for confusion.
 It leaves many people wondering, is all sugar bad for you?
 Should you avoid sugar in any form, including in fruits?
-What about carbohydrates found in vegetables like potatoes?
+What about carbohydrates found in fruits and vegetables?

 With so many complicated questions like these and no clear answers, it’s no wonder many people feel confused.
 As a center dedicated to improving brain health and performance, Aviv Clinics understands the importance of proper nutrition and its direct effect on cognitive and physical functioning.

-Let’s examine sugar in detail and clarify what dietitians really mean when they tell you to cut out sugar.
+Let’s examine sugar in detail and clarify what dietitians mean when they tell you to “cut out sugar.”

-- Apples contain lots of sugar but water, vitamins, nutrients, and dietary fibers that are vital for a healthy body.
+• While apples contain lots of sugar, they also supply water, vitamins, nutrients, and dietary fibers that are vital for a healthy body.
 Dietary fiber is essential for maintaining a thriving wealth of gut flora.
 Gut flora builds our immune system and fights off ailments like leaky gut disease.

-- You can find natural sugars in many whole foods.
+• You can find natural sugars in many whole foods.
 They also come in many different chemical forms, including glucose from carbohydrates.
 Glucose provides our bodies with energy, helping fuel our muscles and vital organs as it circulates throughout the bloodstream.
-We wouldn’t be able to function normally without the glucose from carbohydrates.
+We wouldn’t be able to function normally without the glucose we gain from consuming carbohydrates.

-Although the brain can use alternative fuel sources for fuel if you’re insulin resistant, such as ketones, glucose is the brain’s preferred fuel source.
-The brain relies heavily on glucose when performing complex tasks requiring much thought.
+Although the brain can use alternative fuel sources, such as ketones, for fuel if you’re insulin resistant, glucose is the brain’s preferred fuel source.
+The brain relies heavily on glucose when performing complex tasks

 So when you’re concentrating extra hard on a crossword puzzle or a complicated passage in your favorite book, your brain is burning glucose over time to help you get the job done.
 If your blood sugar dips too low, you can experience problems like brain fog or trouble concentrating.
 It’s your brain’s way of telling you that it needs more fuel and that you should grab a healthy snack.

-While natural sugar naturally occurs in foods, refined sugar is processed to extract the sugar.
+While natural sugar naturally occurs in foods, refined sugar is a processed substance.

 When you eat an apple, your body does all the work of processing the unrefined fruit into digestible nutrients all on its own.

 First, you must chew the apple, breaking it down into apple sauce.
-Then, your gut does the hard work of absorbing the vital nutrients and breaking down the sugar to send circulating throughout your bloodstream.
+Then, your gut does the hard work of absorbing the vital nutrients and breaking down the sugar to circulate it through your bloodstream

 The leftover fiber is used to nourish your gut’s network of microflora.
 When you eat whole foods, your body is the factory, and the natural sugars in your foods are the fuel that runs it.